-Skip the 2am wakeup call (whew!) and join us on our weekly tour, Taste of Upcountry, beginning at 10am at Maui Tropical Plantation every Monday.
+Skip the 2am wakeup call (whew!) and join us on our weekly tour, Upcountry Tasting Tour, beginning at 10am at Maui Tropical Plantation every Monday.
 Start your day by sampling fresh Maui grown coffee varietals in a gorgeous tropical setting, and let us take you on a six hour road trip journey through the hills of Upcountry, stopping to taste the island’s best farm-to-table foods, locally-crafted wines and spirits, fresh produce and craft cocktails along the way.

 As opposed to missing all the beauty of Upcountry while attempting to drive yourself and your fellow travel partners, relax in our comfortable Maui Craft Tours van and let an experienced local guide take the (literal) wheel.
 Not only will you learn a ton of fascinating information about Maui during the tour, but you’ll be treated to endlessly dreamy road trip views in the process.

 - Mill House Roasting Co.: Handcrafted and locally-roasted coffee, espresso and fresh baked Maui pastries, anyone?
 We thought so.

 - Surfing Goat Dairy: Feed the local goats and take a private tour of Maui’s only artisanal goat cheese farm.